kisswiki/kisswiki/src/00other/subtitle.md

 # Guide to adjust subtitles to video and play in mpv

+## To have old line move up like on youtube download vtt subtitle format

+`--sub-format vtt`

 ## timing

 If the sync gets worse (gets more and more ahead or behind) as the playback progresses then you have a timing issue.